firavoyage/blogging/projects.md

 ### `goods`

-> get rid of consumerism
+> get rid of consumerism "world goods list"

-- source
-  - world goods list
-- like a musuem,not a supermarket
-  - classify the items
-- focus on what you own,not what you have bought
-  - track the goods
+- features
+  - museum to market
+  - stats to feelings
+  - tree based lists to algorithms based recommendations
+  - loved ones to promoted ones
+- edit and share with ease
+  - based on board
+- various themes
+  - based on voyage
 - inspired by
   - amazon
+  - wikipedia
+  - globe
-  - raindrop
+  - fav

 ## learn